 All visitors are expected to compose themselves in a manner consistent with an academic environment.
 Guests must identify themselves to Public Safety at the entry gate upon arrival.
 Public Safety will require a valid identification and the guests will be signed in.
-Guests will only be allowed in if they have official business and will also be given a CUNY Access Pass upon submitting proof of vaccination or a negative COVID test within the last 7 days.
-Guests are subject to the instruction of Public Safety personnel as well as Administrative staff.
+Guests are subject to the instruction of Public Safety personnel as well as administrative staff.
 A guest attending an event will be asked to leave if they appear to be intoxicated or refuse to follow directives given by Public Safety or Administrative staff.
 Permission to enter onto the college property is revocable at any time.
 Persons not having a legitimate purpose to be on campus may be asked to leave by Public Safety personnel.
 Trespass warnings are posted at all common entrances.
 All vehicles parking on campus must display a valid parking permit.
 Vehicles without permits should stop at one of the entrance gates to be granted permission on campus.
 We ask for your cooperation in promoting a safe and secure college environment.
 If you see something unusual or someone acting suspiciously, please report it to Public Safety immediately.

-Security Considerations Used in the Maintenance of Campus Facilities emergency responders to campus incidents.
-In addition, the operators receive intrusion, duress, access control and fire alarm alerts from various campus buildings, making it a true force multiplier for Public Safety staff to protect the Bronx Community College campus.
+Security Considerations Used in the Maintenance of Campus Facilities

+Public Safety established a real time Communications & Surveillance Center on Loew 5th Floor.
+This Center monitors Public Safety and the 46th & 52nd Precinct NYPD radio channels.
+Operators can view 425 campus cameras to proactively aid in campus video patrols and direct Public Safety staff and other emergency responders to campus incidents.
+In addition, the operators receive intrusion, duress, access control and fire alarm alerts from various campus buildings, making it a true force multiplier for Public

+Safety staff to protect the Bronx Community College campus.
 Public Safety working with Campus Physical Plant Services, Campus IT and vendors to maintain the school's fire alarm/suppression system for 29 building, 27 accesses control devices, 45 Panic / Duress Alarms, 35 Intrusion Alarms and 423 Surveillance Cameras, as well as interior / exterior lighting, fencing and locks.